embedly/embedly-ios/README.rst

 over at `Embedly Explore <http://explore.embed.ly>`_.
 The three endpoints are:

 `oEmbed <http://pro.embed.ly/docs/oembed>`_
-    This endpoint works for both Pro and Free accounts.
-If using with a free account, the responses are limited to the 204 services `listed here <http://api.embed.ly>`_.
-With a Pro account any URL will work.
+    This endpoint follows the oEmbed standard.
 `Objectify <http://pro.embed.ly/docs/objectify>`_
-    This endpoint is only available for Pro Users.
-It returns every bit of information we can determine about a URL.
+    This endpoint returns every bit of information we can determine about a URL.
 `Preview <http://pro.embed.ly/docs/Preview>`_
-    This endpoint is only available for Pro Users.
-It returns a curated list of fields we think are most important including images, embeds, videos and descriptions.
+    This endpoint returns a curated list of fields we think are most important including images, embeds, videos and descriptions.

 HTML5